Happy Worker

 products

-In addition to their training in ergonomics, The Body at Work's instructors are certified in Laban/Bartenieff Movement Analysis by the Laban / Bartenieff Institute of Movement Studies or Integrated Movement Studies.
-The Certified Movement Analyst's highly refined understanding of the human body in motion is integral to our approach to ergonomics.
+In addition to our training in ergonomics, The Body at Work's instructors are certified in Laban Movement Analysis by the Laban / Bartenieff Institute of Movement Studies or Integrated Movement Studies.
+The Certified Movement Analyst's (CMA) highly refined understanding of the human body in motion is integral to our approach to ergonomics.
+Movement problems require movement solutions.

 During her career in Human Resources, Ms. Bryan managed workers compensation claims, developed Injury and Illness Prevention Plans (IIPP), and developed and taught a range of corporate safety training programs.
 In 2005 Ms. Bryan was invited to present The Body at Work's unique movement-based approach to the Bay Area Ergonomic Study Group: